keithamus/sort-package-json/README.md

 #### `--quiet` flag

 In order to silence any successful output, you can run CLI with the `--quiet` flag (or `-q`).
-This will stop the CLI from outputting if it runs successfully, but will still display errors if they occur.
-Exit codes will not change.
+This will stop the CLI from outputting if it runs successfully, but won't effect error messages and the exit code.

 ```bash
 $ sort-package-json "**/package.json" --check --quiet